Karnataka Samskrit University

 Karnataka Samskrit University is a university in Bangalore, Karnataka.
 Its aim is the development and research in Sanskrit language.

 History

 The university was established in 2010 by the Karnataka Government.

-Karnataka Sanskrit University has been formed exclusively for the development of Sanskrit language.
+Karnataka Samskrit University has been formed exclusively for the development of Sanskrit language.
 Sanskrit has a hoary, scientific, literary, cultural tradition and heritage.

 The university was established in 2010 by the Karnataka Government.
 There are 31 Sanskrit colleges in Karnataka.

 There are also 243 aided Veda and Sanskrit Pathashalas spread over the state.
 Directorate of Sanskrit education is established by the Government of Karnataka to administer the Sanskrit pathashalas.